shantoroy/shantoroy.github.io/_posts/2022-04-15-python-for-cybersecurity-books-and-codes.md

 ---
 layout: single
 title: "Cyber Security (in Python) Books, Codes, and other Resource Collection available in GitHub"
 excerpt:  "Looking for a comprehensive collection of Cyber Security resources in Python?
-From books to codes and everything in between that are availab, this collection has got you covered.
+From books to codes and everything in between that are available on GitHub, this collection has got you covered.
 Whether you're a beginner or an expert, there's something for everyone."
-seo_title:  Your  meta  title
+seo_title:  "Cyber Security (in Python) Books, Codes, and Resource Collection in GitHub"
-seo_description:  Your  meta  description
+seo_description:  "Explore a comprehensive collection of Cyber Security resources in Python, including books, codes, and more, all available on GitHub.
+Whether you're looking to learn the basics or dive deep into advanced topics, this collection has everything you need to enhance your Cyber Security skills."
 header:
   overlay_image: "https://live.staticflickr.com/65535/51699602895_9f512e632d_o.png"
   teaser: "https://live.staticflickr.com/65535/51878456659_e06c494b01_o.png"